 The Blackfeet Indian Tribe of Montana

-During the early days, the Blackfeet people are living on these landscapes long before early settlers arrived.
+During the early days, the Blackfeet people are living on these landscapes long before early settlers arrive.
 The northern plains are also home the herds of American Bison or buffalo.
 The northern plains territory are hunting grounds for the Blackfeet during those historical times.

 Highlights 🏔️ Allure of Glacier National Park